versionone/VersionOne.SDK.Python/README.md

 ### Lazyily loaded values and relations:

-  Asset instances are created with any data available, and query the server on-demand for attributes that aren't currently fetched.
+  Asset instances are created empty, or with query results if available.
+The server is accessed for attributes that aren't currently fetched.
 A basic set of attributes is fetched upon the first unfound attribute.
-The relationship network can be traversed at will and assets will be fetched as needed

       epic = v1.Epic(324355)